U.S. flag

 Coverage

-The ARTS sample covers employer businesses that are classified in the retail trade sector and located in the 50 states and the District of Columbia.
-ARTS excludes data for businesses located in the United States territories.
-Firms without paid employees, or nonemployers, are included in the estimates through imputation or administrative data provided by other federal agencies.
+The ARTS sample covered employer businesses that are classified in the retail trade sector and located in the 50 states and the District of Columbia.
+ARTS excluded data for businesses located in the United States territories.
+Firms without paid employees, or nonemployers, were included in the estimates through imputation or administrative data provided by other federal agencies.

 Content

-ARTS requests data on total annual sales, e-commerce sales, sales taxes, end-of-year inventories, purchases, total operating expenses, and end-of-year accounts receivable for retail businesses located in the United States.
-In years ending in “2” and “7,” it collects detailed operating expenses information through the Business Expenses Supplement
+ARTS requested data on total annual sales, e-commerce sales, sales taxes, end-of-year inventories, purchases, total operating expenses, and end-of-year accounts receivable for retail businesses located in the United States.
+In years ending in “2” and “7,” it collected detailed operating expenses information through the Business Expenses Supplement

 Products

-Estimates are released approximately 15 months after the reference year has concluded and are published at an industry level.
+Estimates were released approximately 15 months after the reference year had concluded and were published at an industry level.
 The industries used in the ARTS data products stem from the North American Industry Classification System (NAICS).
 Select the “Data” option from the menu on the left to view all of the ARTS data products.

 Uses